 An employee's work hours in a week cannot exceed 45 hours.
-Working hours per day cannot exceed 11 hours.
+Working hours per day cannot exceed 11 hours (there are several occasions in which the working hour threshold is set as 7.5 hours, such as pregnancy, the first year of maternity and working during nighttime).
 45 hours of work time can be distributed unevenly between the days of the week by mutual agreement of the parties (through employment agreements) to the extent that the maximum daily limit of working hours is not exceeded (i.e. 11 hours).
 Under the employment agreement, shorter working hours may be set.